TritonDataCenter/triton/docs/developer-guide/building.md

  * vmadm update <uuid> fs_allowed="ufs,pcfs,tmpfs" ram=8192 quota=200

 from the GZ.
-This would work fine on hardware but is unlikely to work with COAL unless you've bumped the default amount of DRAM for COAL significantly.
+This would work fine on hardware but is unlikely to work with CoaL unless you've bumped the default amount of DRAM for CoaL significantly.

 Once you have a properly setup 13.3.1 build zone you can build the platform with the same command as you'd use for other targets: